amendelson/usc-course-spring-2019/week7/README.md

 Open them up in QGIS.
 And determine what neighborhoods have the lowest amount of parkland within them.

 We will discuss how to do this in class.
+(If you want to take this assignment in a different direction on your own, feel free.)

 Once you do that, write a pitch of 150 words for a data story you could do with this information.
+I also want you to export and send me a map from QGIS, like we did the other week.

 If you run into technical troubles, let Aaron know ASAP.

-**Due Sunday at 5 PM**.
+**Due Monday at 5 PM**.

 * Final Project: Your data should be set, and you should be reporting and writing as you go.
 * Story memo: 50-100 words about Final Project progress over last week